rstevahn/Searchable-Student-Directory/README.md

 created using unobtrusive JavaScript so that the page will still load in limited browsers or if JavaScript is disabled for any reason.

-To see it in action, download the files and view the index.html file in your favorite browser.
+To see it in action, visit this link: https://rstevahn.github.io/Searchable-Student-Directory/